Shaiksadaf17/Dice1715/README.md

 ## Usage

-1.Open the app.
+1. Open the app.
-2.Enter your name when prompted.
+2. Enter your name when prompted.
-3.Press the button to roll the dice and enjoy the Las Vegas experience.
+3. Press the button to roll the dice and enjoy the Las Vegas experience.

 ## Contact